 - Wintergreen – naturally warming, muscle relaxant, highly anti-inflammatory and anti-spasmodic.

-- Basil – anti-inflammatory, anti-spasmodic, also anti-bacterial and anti-viral.
+- Basil – soothes sore muscles, anti-spasmodic, also anti-bacterial and anti-viral.

 - Copaiba - powerful anti-inflammatory oil, antiseptic with almost imperceptible odor.

-- Marjoram – relieves muscle spasms, anti-bacterial, anti-fungal, promotes intestinal peristalsis, mucolytic, expectorant.
+- Marjoram – relieves occasional muscle spasms, anti-bacterial, anti-fungal, promotes intestinal peristalsis, mucolytic, expectorant.

 - Peppermint – cooling, anti-inflammatory, stimulating (don’t use before bed!)
 Synergistic and increases penetration when applied after other oils.

-- PanAway - an essential oil blend of helichrysum (heals tissue & nerve damage, anti-inflammatory), wintergreen, peppermint and clove
+- PanAway - an essential oil blend of helichrysum (for health tissue & nerves, supports good circulation), wintergreen, peppermint and clove

 - Deep Relief Roll-On is a convenient oil blend in an applicator bottle that you can roll on directly to sore muscles.